 Prayer is the greatest therapy session you could ever have, and it doesn’t cost you anything.
 Or does it?
 It depends upon whom you think is listening to your prayer.

-After returning from my mission, I would continue to have the experiences that I needed in order to be able to fulfill my true mission in a mortal life—the same mission I had been involved in 23 other times during this last and final dispensation of time … during this nightmare we call mortal life.
+After returning from my mission, I continued to have the experiences I needed to be able to fulfill my true mission in a mortal life—the same mission I had been involved in 23 other times during this last and final dispensation of time … during this nightmare we call mortal life.